Rutgers-Data-Science-Bootcamp/NYC_Bike_Accident_Analysis/README.md

 </p>

 ## Questions We Would Like to Answer:
-- Are there more accidents on or off bike lanes?
-- Which borough and/or streets have the most accidents?
+- Does bike lanes reduce accident?
-- What time has the most accidents?
+- What are the risk factors based on the given data?
-  - Hour
-  - Day or Night
+  - Weather
   - Weekday
+  - Time of day
-  - Month
+  - Location (Borough)
-- Does different types of weather affect the frequency of bike accidents?
+- How does different types of weather affect the frequency of bike accidents?
   - Rain
   - Snow
   - Visibility
+  - Humidity
   - Clear
-  - Fog
-  - Haze
-  - Cloudiness

 ## Resources
 ### Description of data and data sources